In-Depth Look: Tax Credits under Inflation Reduction Act

 U.S. Code: 26 U.S. Code §45

-Inflation adjustment: Subject to an annual inflation adjustment factor
+Inflation adjustment: Subject to an annual inflation adjustment

-Elective pay (direct pay): Tax-exempt entities
+Elective pay (direct pay): Only available to tax-exempt entities

 Funding mechanism: Production tax credit